 - Dash cayenne pepper

-- Form into patties, (about 1/3 cup mixture per patty)
+- Form mixture into balls, (about 1/3 cup mixture per patty)

 - Coat in Panko bread crumbs or dust with flour.